-- · Decreased expenses of maintaining water supply each year - Higher reliability and more efficient communication between farmers and the TPNRD - Access to more accurate, rich data sets on water resources
+- Decreased expenses of maintaining water supply each year • - Higher reliability and more efficient communication between farmers and the TPNRD

-LoRaWan in Nebraska
+Access to an accurate, rich data set

-Ethos' LoRaWAN® network exists to enable producers to lower their costs with more efficient water, nutrient, feed and soil health data management.
+LoRaWAN in Nebraska

-The real-time data collected can offer actionable insight and answers about methodology, sustainability, and stewardship.
-Benefits for rural and agriculture applications once considered improving efficiency.
+Paige Wireless' LoRaWAN[®] network exists to enable producers to lower their costs with more efficient water, nutrient, feed, and soil health data management.
+The realtime data collected can offer actionable insight and answers about methodology, sustainability, and stewardship.
+Benefits for rural and agriculture applications once considered unimaginable are now a reality.